netxms/netxms-doc/admin/log-monitoring.rst

 <match> Tag
 -----------

-Tag ``<match>`` contains a POSIX regular expression that is used to match log records.
-Parts enclosed in parenthesis can be extracted from log record and passed as arguments of generated event.
+Tag ``<match>`` contains a PCRE compliant regular expression that is used to match log records.
+Parts enclosed in parenthesis are extracted from log record and passed as arguments of generated event.
 You can use macros defined in :ref:`log-monitoring-macros` section.
 Also, it is possible to define inverted match rules (rules when log record considered matching if it does not match